 Video and voice conferencing

-Zoom is the University’s cloud-based video-conferencing tool, specifically tailored for teaching and learning at Victoria University of Wellington.
+Zoom is the University’s cloud-based video-conferencing tool, specifically tailored for teaching and learning.

 Zoom features breakout sessions that enable you to split your viewers into smaller groups, in situations such as a training webinar or online class session.